 |• Supports proliferative rates and reduces apoptosis of IECs

-|• Protects against E.coli/LPS-induced damage to intestinal structure and barrier function
+|• Researched against E.coli/LPS-induced damage to the intestinal structure and barrier function

 |• Lowers inflammatory and increases immunoregulatory cytokine production

 |• Improves the proliferative responses of IELs and MLN cells

 |• Intestinal IgA levels

 |• Increases lymphocyte numbers in PP, lamina propria, and IELs